This article explains the Volume Shadow Copy Service, and how it interacts with the Datto backup solution.

-For VSS backup solutions, it is important that only one process on the production machine use the VSS writers at a time.
-If more than one of these processes are running in the same environment, this will cause a conflict between the solutions, resulting in the failure of one or more VSS Writers.
+For VSS backup solutions, only one process on the production machine can use the VSS writers at a time.
+If more than one of these processes are running in the same environment, a conflict between the solutions will happen, resulting in the failure of one or more VSS Writers.

 On Windows systems, Datto's agent-based backup software uses the Microsoft Shadow Copy Provider to perform the initial step of the backup process.
-If an error is encountered with the Microsoft Shadow Copy Provider's VSS writers, the following will occur (depending on which agent software is in use):
+If the Microsoft Shadow Copy Provider's VSS writers encounter an error, the following will occur (depending on which agent software is in use):

 - The Datto Windows Agent will fail over to the Datto Snapshot Driver, referred to as the Datto Backup Driver, bypassing the VSS backup process.